vroussel/pick-eat/README.md

  - try htmx (hence probably get rid of vuejs and make backend spit html)
  - way less rigidity when entering recipes, especially ingredients.
 This is currently very cumberstone and I don't like it.
  - try axum instead of actix
- - try to use a self hosted PASS instead of custom ansible playbook from scratch
  - dockerize apps

 Simple web app for finding and sharing recipes.